Anupriya20/BComposer/Developer-Tutorial.md

-gSTEPS FOR CREATING THE COMPOSER APP THROUGH UBUNTU
+# STEPS FOR CREATING THE COMPOSER APP THROUGH UBUNTU

-#Prerequisites:
+# Prerequisites:

 Please follow the README.md steps for Ubuntu

-#Step One: Creating a business network structure
+# Step One: Creating a business network structure

 The key concept for is the business network definition (BND).
 It defines the data model, transaction logic and access control rules for your blockchain solution.
 To create a BND, we need to create a suitable project structure on disk.